GreenJellyBeans/FTC12598/processing/simple_robot_simulator/README.md

 A linear op mode is created by defining a class that extends abstract class `LinearOpMode`.
 Class `SampleLinearOpMode` provides an example of an op mode that  implements autonomous logic.
 In stark contrast to iterative op modes, the entire execution of robot logic in a linear op mode is contained in a call to its `runOpMode` method.
-Here is a code snippet from the class
+Here is a code snippet from the class.

 ```
 static class SampleLinearOpMode extends LinearOpMode {